 Explain that reciting the Salawat is just like reciting a du'a.
-We are basically asking Allah to give whatever He feels is the best to Rasulullah (s) and his family.
+We are basically asking Allah to give whatever He feels is the best to Rasulullah (s) and his family

 At the end of the Salawat, we say 'aale Muhammad'.
-This means the family of Muhammad Rasulullah (s), This includes:
+This means the family of Muhammad

-Savvidah Fatimah (a)
+Rasulullah (s), This includes: Savvidah Fatimah (a)

+Sayyldan raunian (a)

-sayyidan rauman (a) The 12 Airmah (a) Another word we have already learnt for this is Ahlul Bayt (a).
+The 12 A'immah (a)

+Another word we have already learnt for this is Ahlul Bayt (a).
 All these mean the same thing.

+...

 Activity 1: Let's find Muhammad wa aale Muhammad!

-Activity 1: Let's nno Munammad wa aale Munammad: Have cut out jisgaw pieces of each of the 14 Ma'sumin (a) which link together in order starting from Rasulullah (s), Sayyidah Fatimah (a) then the Imams in order.
+Activity 1: Let's find Muhammad wa aale Muhammad!
+Have cut out jigsaw pieces of each of the 14 Ma'sumin (a) which link together in order starting from Rasulullah (s).
+Sayvjdah Fatimah (a) then the Imams in order.
 The number of Imam should be bold and large (the name of the corresponding Imam should also be written underneath the number).
 Depending on the number of children in the group, divide the activity amongst them so that each child has something to do.
 Hide the jigsaw pieces in some sand in a tray (if not available then cut up newspaper is also fine).
-The first child must find the Rasulullah (s) gioce and then come to another table where the jigsaw will be pieced together and place the piece there.
-The second child must funt for Sayyidah Fatimah (s) and come and attach the piece correctly etc. the finished result should be a along completed jigsaw with all of the Ma'sumin (a), i.e. Muhammad wa aale Muhammad.
+The first child must find the Rasulullah (s) piece and then come to another table where the jigsaw will be pieced together and place the piece there.
+The second child must hunt for Sayvjdah Fatimah (a) and come and attach the piece correctly etc. the finished result should be a along completed jigsaw with all of the Ma'sumin (a), i.e. Muhammad wa aale Muhammad.
 Recite a loud Salawat on attaching each piece, explaining that we should recite Salawat whenever we hear any of these names.
-When the last piece is attached of Imam Mahdi (att), encourage the children to stand, put their right hand on their head and bow slightly, whilst reciting Salawat.
+When the last piece is attached of Imam Mahdi (aft), encourage the children to stand, put their right hand on their head and bow slightly, whilst reciting Salawat.
 Explain that because our Imam is still alive, we show him this kind of respect by bowing our head down and standing up.
-If there are more than 14 children in the class, they can be split in 2 groups and the same activity done with the help of the TA/ parent volunteer.
-Now we understand the meaning Muhammad wa aale Muhammad, we want to understand what 'blessings' are which is what we are asking Allah for
+If there are more than 14 children in the class, they can be splitt in 2 groups and the same activity there are more than 14 children in the class, they can be split in 2 groups and the same activity done with the help of the TA/ parent volunteer.
+Now we understand the meaning Muhammad wa aale Muhammad, we want to understand what 'blessings' are which is what we are asking Allah for.